Jozty/website/content/all.md

 ```

 Returns a new iteration function from the passed function by adding two more parameters to its callback function 1.
-the current index 2. the entire list The passed function must have first argument as the iteration /functions and last arguments as the list.
+the current index 2. the entire list The passed function must have first argument as the iteration functions and last arguments as the list.

 ```typescript
 const indexedMap = Fae.addIndex(Fae.map)